eighttrigrams/prototypes/README.md

 # Prototypes

-A collection of mostly older prototypes
+A collection of older prototypes